moorepants/dissertation/physicalparameters.rst

 ~~~~~~

 The centers of mass of the wheels were assumed to be at their geometrical
 centers which complies with the Whipple model.
+This was also assumed for the

-.. todo:: mention the gyro wheel flywheel
+flywheel in the gyro bike.

 .. _secRearFrameCoM: